 - If first aid was administered, make sure first aid attendant fills out theFirst Aid Record form.

 - If medical aid was sought through your physician, emergency physician or walk in clinic, please advise them that the injury occurred at work.
 You will then need to inform your supervisor that you sought medical attention and that they will need to complete theForm 7: Employer’s Report of Injury or Occupational Disease.
-Thismust be completed by the injured employee’s supervisor and sent to the Health and Safety Office within 48 hours.
+This must be completed by the injured employee’s supervisor and sent to the Safety and Emergency Management Office within 48 hours.

 If an investigation is required (discussed below), the Incident Investigation Report will be completed by those conducting the investigation.